Peek Inside Julianne Hough's Home

 "I'll browse a furniture store over a clothing store any day.
 I appreciate a vase, chair, or table for how much effort went into making it," Julianne says.

-Two chairs dressed in shearling add quirkiness to the otherwise tranquil master bedroom.
+Two chairs dressed in shearling add quirkiness to the otherwise tranquil primary bedroom.
 Beams draw eyes to the pitched ceiling.
 Black window casings work great for framing views.

 As much as she loves sharing her living space with her dogs and fiancé Brooks Laich, who is an NHL hockey player, Julianne values quiet time.
 She often heads to the patio for its fragrant flowering plants.
 "I think differently when I'm looking at nature.
 A clarity comes when I sit there and breathe in the light and the colors."